EightL/ClipAI/README.md

 Auto Hide | Optional timer with live countdown.
 Hotkeys | Record summarize/explain shortcuts (must include a non‑modifier key).
 Auto Copy Selection | Automatically copy the current selection before summarizing (recommended).
-Auto Context Building | Maintain background context from the active document session to improve results.
 Unlimited Input | Allow larger inputs when needed (may use more tokens).
 Prompt Presets | Use the defaults or write your own.
 Danger Zone | Reset all settings to factory defaults.